mHealth-Prototyp/Allergy/README.md

 ```

 ## 4 Submit issues
-Go to the issue site of the repository. [github.com](https://github.com/mHealth-Prototyp/Allergy/issues)
+Go to the issue site of the repository to submit an issue: [on github.com](https://github.com/mHealth-Prototyp/Allergy/issues)

 ## 5 Changelog